rf-peixoto/phishing_pot/README.md

 Also, follow the filename convention.
 You can redirect phishing messages to ``` phish.me.again@gmail.com ``` so that they are indexed too.

 ## Donate

+Brazilian users can send a PIX to the project's email address listed above.

 ```
 Bitcoin   [BTC]     33AuPJ7Fg3MDX78vpKZB9xSnp3i1y4Dd7T